mean00/avidemux2/README.md

 # Why Avidemux?

-Avidemux provides a simple, easy, and free video editor platform that most can quicky setup and use without much video editing knowledge.
+Avidemux provides a simple, easy, and free video editor platform that most can quicky setup and use without much video editing experience.
 Avidemux can run on every major operating system and supports the most widely used video file types.

 # Main Features